thcolin/chuck-norrit/README.md

   * Shipped with a default state manager
 * Dev server : [budo](https://github.com/mattdesl/budo)
   * Easy to use and livereloading for rapid prototyping
+  * I didn't have enough free time to implement `webpack` and a `build` script, sorry 😥

 ## Features
 * Just search for a fact with the `form.input[type="search"]` !